At the risk of preaching to the choir, let me say this: Don’t hide behind your emails.

 I found out when I received an email chain, no context or warning, and the latest incomplete communication string with simply “+Christopher” at the top.
 The most worrisome part was that there were immediate deliverables that required my attention for this project.
 However, I was pretty full with other projects, too.

 In this particular situation, I could not go to my boss and tell her that I could not complete the task.
 The people who had forwarded the email to me could not answer their phones when I called them to uncover more project context.
 The remainder of the week was a nightmare of trying to reach the people who had the essential information, identify the right deliverables, and juggle the existing projects on my list with equally urgent deadlines.

 When I finally delivered what they said they wanted, I found out that the urgency was artificial, since the person who needed my handiwork had not even made an appointment to go over it with the client.
 By the time the meeting was scheduled, the project was completely different, and all of the work and stress that went into the project was a waste of time and effort.

-In the world of distance leadership, having clear, authentic connections with people means that you communicate through a variety of different tools.
+In the world of distance working and leadership, having clear, authentic connections with people means that you communicate through a variety of different tools.
 Phone calls, emails, videoconferences, instant messaging, and face-to-face conversations are all part of typical business communications.
 Both the frequency and the content of your interactions with others helps build rapport and collegial trust.